 On April 26, 2017, the Trump Administration released an outline of its tax reform plan.
-This article will provide a brief overview of the key pieces of the plan titled the 2017 Tax Reform for Economic Growth and American Jobs.
+In this article, top Boca Raton tax attorneys provide a brief overview of the key pieces of the plan titled the 2017 Tax Reform for Economic Growth and American Jobs.

 The outline was vague and only a single page.
 However, the Administration provided four primary objectives for the plan.
 They are: